Two Ways to Dry Fresh Peppermint Leaves

-I have several patches of peppermint growing at home and though I occasionally use it for tea, most of it is now been delegated for use in my handmade mint soap.
+I have several patches of peppermint growing at home and though I occasionally use it for tea, most of it is now been delegated for use in my handmade Peppermint & Sea Kelp soap.
 It’s merrily prolific but downright invasive so I try to keep it growing in containers for the most part.
-All the better because when this herb gets going it can take over your garden like a wave washing over the shore.
+I’d recommend that for you too because when this herb is given space it can take over large patches of your garden.

 Though there are many reasons that you should try to use fresh herbs, even in the case of making peppermint tea, drying the herbs preserves them for times when it’s not available in the garden.
 Herbs dried carefully can preserve the flavour, colour, and essential oils of the plant for months to come.
 It’s also very easy to do and you can successfully dry mint, and other herbs, in both a food dehydrator or in an oven.

 Drying peppermint is easy, whether you too want to use it in your own beauty products or simply to have some on hand for culinary purposes.
 First you have to grow a lot of it because it does reduce in volume when its dried.
 Pick your mint in the morning, before the sun has a chance to evaporate away essential oils, and just take swathes of stems and leaves at this point.
 Mint can be harvested at anytime of the year but the rule with harvesting herbs for drying is to take the plant material when it’s at its prime which happens to be when its flowering.